aiyebelehinRuth/LITA-CAPSTONE-SALES-DATA/README.md

 EDA involves exploring the sales data to answer key questions like;

-Using pivot tables to summarize total sales by product, region, and month.
+- Using pivot tables to summarize total sales by product, region, and month.

-Using Excel formulas to calculate metrics such as average sales per product and total revenue by region.
+- Using Excel formulas to calculate metrics such as average sales per product and total revenue by region.

+- Writing queries to extract key insights like

+- retrieving the total sales for each product category.

+- finding the number of sales transactions in each region.

+- finding the highest-selling product by total sales value.

+- calculating total revenue per product.

+- calculate monthly sales totals for the current year.

+- find the top 5 customers by total purchase amount.

+- calculate the percentage of total sales contributed by each region.

+- identify products with no sales in the last quarter.

+- lastly creating a Power BI Dashboard.